oracle/python-oracledb/doc/src/api_manual/module.rst

 All of these types are extensions to the DB API definition.

-.. data:: ApiType
+.. autoclass:: ApiType

     This type object is the Python type of the database API type constants :data:`BINARY`, :data:`DATETIME`, :data:`NUMBER`, :data:`ROWID` and
     :data:`STRING`.

-.. data:: DbType
+.. autoclass:: DbType

     This type object is the Python type of the :ref:`database type constants <dbtypes>`.